mslinn/git-stats-scala/README.md

 which one hopes are indications of actual programming.
 Statistics are reported for each computer language found.
 The reader is free to impart any meaning they deem appropriate to this output.
-The author of this software (GitStats) makes no claims regarding meaning.*
+The author of this software makes no claims regarding meaning.*

 GitStats scans local git repos, so running the program does not generate outbound network traffic.